sjbylo/oadp-demo/README.md

 - You must see "Successful" in the output.
 If not, troubleshoot!

 Test using this simple script.
-Ensure virtctl is installed and working.
+Ensure 'virtctl' is installed and working.
 ```
 ./2-test-oadp.sh
 ```

-Clean up the backups
+Clean up *all* backups.
 ```
 ./4-delete-all-backups.sh
 ```

-Clean up OADP config
+Clean up OADP config.
 ```
 ./3-delete-oadp-odf.sh
 ```

-Clean up VMs
+Clean up all VMs in ns demo-oadp.
 ```
 ./5-delete-all-vms.sh
 ```